-(p) Provisions
+(p) Provisions, Contingent Liabilities and Contingent Assets

 Provisions are recognised when PCFA has a legal or constructive obligation, as a result of past events, for which it is probable that an outflow of economic benefits will result and that outflow can be reliably measured.
-Provisions recognised represent the best estimate of the amounts required to settle the obligation at reporting date.
+Provisions are measured at the estimated expenditure required to settle the present obligation, based on the most reliable evidence available at the reporting date, including the risks and uncertainties associated with the present obligation.